kittyschulz/visual_census/README.md

 ``` $ python3 maps/mapping.py ```

-We'll construct a heatmap using [Folium](https://python-visualization.github.io/folium/) of the luxury cars observed along the SteetView Car's route.
+This will construct a heatmap using [Folium](https://python-visualization.github.io/folium/) of the luxury cars observed along the SteetView Car's route.
 You can easily construct your own map by editing ``` mapping.py ``` and exploring the Folium documentation.

 ## Limitations and Future Work